Helena Roerich

-Helena Ivanovna Roerich (Елена Ивановна Рерих; (Шапошникова); – 5 October 1955) was a Russian theosophist, writer, and public figure.
-She and her husband Nicholas Roerich were the principal articulators of the Agni Yoga neo-theosophical teachings, which they claimed had been transmitted to them from the ascended master Morya.
+Helena Ivanovna Roerich (Елена Ивановна Рерих; (Шапошникова); – 5 October 1955) was a Russian theosophist, writer, philosopher, and public figure.
+She and her husband Nicholas Roerich were the principal articulators of the Agni Yoga neo-theosophical teachings, which they claimed had been transmitted to them from the spiritual adept known as Morya.
 Along with her husband, she took part in expeditions of hard-to-reach and little-investigated regions of Central Asia, and lobbied for ratification of the Roerich Pact, an early international treaty regarding the protection of the cultural heritage.
 She was an Honorary President-Founder of the Urusvati Himalayan Research Institute in India.
 She translated two volumes of the Secret Doctrine of H. P. Blavatsky, and selected Mahatma's Letters (Cup of the East), from English to Russian.

 Early life

-Roerich was born in the family of Ivan Ivanovich Shaposhnikov, a well-known Saint-Petersburg architect.
+Roerich was the daughter of Ivan Ivanovich Shaposhnikov, a well-known Saint-Petersburg architect.
+She had two siblings, Anna and Hilarion.

 Her mother Ekaterina Vassilievna Shaposhnikova belonged to an ancient Golenischev-Kutuzov family, which originated from Novgorod at the end of the 13th century.
 Significant members of this family included field marshal Mikhail Illarionovich Golenischev-Kutuzov, a well-known poet of the end of 19th century; Arsenii Arkadievich Golenischev-Kutuzov, composer; and Modest Petrovich Mussorgsky.